vives-project-xp/Squeak-seek3/research/pololu_3pi.md

 ## Usage

+### On board Components
+#### IR Sensors
+The 3pi robot includes five infrared sensors for line following and obstacle detection.
+These sensors are connected to the microcontroller's ADC pins, allowing for analog readings of reflected IR light intensity.

+### Buzzer
+The onboard buzzer can be controlled via a digital pin to produce sound for alerts or feedback.

+### Buttons
+The 3pi robot has three user buttons connected to specific digital pins, allowing for user input and interaction with the robot's programs.

 ### Powering Up

 The 3pi robot is powered by four AA batteries.
 Ensure correct installation and sufficient charge.
 An onboard voltage regulator manages power distribution.